All-in-one provides workflows for (i) procurement in project management and (ii) project delivery in procurement.

 The buyer company needs to do due diligence for the initial set of selected suppliers and each supplier needs to qualify the opportunity.
 Both sides need to exchange a lot of information in a fair and secure manner.
 The change in procurement requirements would usually affect the procurement process.
 If the procurement process and the project delivery are disjoint and managed manually, things could be difficult to manage.

-With, both the procurement in project management and project delivery in procurement scenarios can be adequately managed.
+With All-in-one, both the procurement in project management and project delivery in procurement scenarios can be adequately managed.